 Lisbon Digital Nomad Visa

-All the Visa questions related to Portugal have been adressed in the Portugal for digital nomad guide.
+All the Visa questions related to Portugal have been addressed in this article.

 In a nutshell:

-EU citizens living in the Schengen zone will be able to work from Portugal without any troubles.
+EU citizens living in the Schengen zone will be able to work from Portugal without any trouble.

-For the others, depending on how much time you will stay, there are several options avaible:
+For the others, depending on how much time you will stay, there are several options available:

-- Golden Visa, for people with the ability to invest large amount of money in Portugal.
+- Golden Visa, for people with the ability to invest a large amount of money in Portugal.

-- D7 Visa, for people on retirement or people who have comfortable passive monthly income.
+- D7 Visa, for people on retirement or people who have a comfortable passive monthly income.

 - Entrepreneur Visa, for those who wish to build a business in Portugal.

-- Self Employment Visa, it could be the ideal Visa for digital nomads but it is offered to freelancer who will work with Portuguese businesses.
+- Self Employment Visa, it could be the ideal Visa for digital nomads but it is offered to freelancers who will work with Portuguese businesses.